AB side by side

 2. Testing elements with Session Replay

-If you’re using a DXI tool such as FullStory, it’s simple to use Session Replay to test elements.
+If you’re using a DXI tool such as Fullstory, it’s simple to use Session Replay to test elements.

 Session Replay shows a complete picture of the user on a website or app.
 It transforms logged user events, such as mouse clicks, scrolling, tapping—into a reproduction of what the user actually did.